imalh2/ETC5543-Lynxx/README.md

 The client proposal created can be found in the folder 'proposal'.

 Preliminary and extra analysis can be found in the folder 'other-analysis'

+The bare code to conduct the analysis can be found in the file 'standalone_code'